dylan-stark/acres/acres-cli/README.md

 # Acres CLI

 `acres-cli` is meant to be something of a Swiss Army Knife for working with the Art Institute of Chicago's [artworks collection](https://api.artic.edu/docs/#collections-3) from terminal.
+It includes
+- [`artworks` tool](#working-with-the-artworks-collection) for finding and inspecting pieces from the collection
+- [`iiif` tool](#working-with-iiif-urls) for constructing IIIF URLs for downloading images for the artwork you find
+- [`ascii-art` tool](#working-with-ascii-art) for rendering those images as ASCII art directly in the terminal

+## Working with the Artworks Collection

 List artworks with